-Alternative 1 (No Action), the status quo alternative, would not be expected to result in an increase in administrative burden to NMFS.
+Alternative 1, the no action alternative, would not be expected to result in an increase in administrative burden to NMFS.
 This is the status quo of how data are collected for fishery quota monitoring.
-Preferred Alternative 2 and Alternative 3, would increase the administrative burden on NMFS, as all federally permitted vessels would be required to submit records to the SRD.
+Alternatives 2 and 3, would increase the administrative burden on NMFS, as all federally permitted vessels would be required to submit records to the SRD.
+There is currently no application to accept this information, so a database would also have to be developed.
+These costs could be minimized by having the data be submitted to ACCSP/GulfFIN.

-Alternative 1 (No Action), the status quo alternative, would not be expected to result in any increase in administrative burden on vessel owners.
-Alternative 3 would result in more burden to the vessels owners as they would be required to report daily compared to weekly (or shorter than a week) in Preferred Alternative 2.
+Alternative 1, the status quo alternative would not be expected to result in any increase in administrative burden on vessel owners.
+Alternative 3 would result in more burden to the vessels owners as they would be required to report daily compared to weekly (or shorter than a week) in Alternative 2.